boscoh/inmembrane/index.md

 There are 4 columns to the result:

-1. The sequence identifier (seqid) is the first word in the id line of the FASTA file
+1. The sequence identifier (SeqID) is the first word in the id line of the FASTA file
 2. The cell-localization category:
     - PSE: means Potentially Surface Exposed, this can arise from
         - transmembrane helical protein with long extracellular loops